An Introduction to Terminal Ballistics; How Bullets Wound and Kill

 Fragmentation

 When a rifle bullet impacts soft tissue, dramatically reducing its velocity and spin rate, the bullet becomes unstable and begins tumbling.
-If the jacket is thin enough, the drag forces of traveling through tissue sideways tend to break the bullet apart.
+If the jacket is thin enough and there’s still enough energy on impact, the drag forces of traveling through tissue sideways tend to break the bullet apart.
 When this happens, pieces of the jacket and lead core fly off in various directions.

 This is fragmentation.

-This tumbling and fragmentation effect takes place some distance after the initial impact, typically 12-15 inches.
+This tumbling and fragmentation effect takes place some distance after the initial impact.
 With a human combatant, that means that fragmentation could happen inside the body.
+Keep in mind that the fragmentation threshold of a cartridge is still a very high velocity, and differs from bullet to bullet.

 Fragmentation and Terminal Ballistics

 When you combine the possible shredding effect of fragmentation with the intense blunt trauma and stretching effect of temporary cavitation, you enable dramatic wound channels.
 Think of it like a rubber band that you nicked with a knife.
-What used to be easily stretchable will now rip and tear.
+What used to be easily stretchable now rips and tears.

-Shattered bone fragments can have the same effect, perforating surrounding stretchy tissue until it ruptures rather than stretches.
+Shattered bone fragments produce the same effect, perforating surrounding stretchy tissue during expansion until it ruptures rather than stretches.

 If both fragmentation and cavitation occur, you make the permanent wound channel much more intense.